 The Vehicle Security Alarm is designed to protect your vehicle; however, you can create conditions where the Vehicle Security Alarm will give you a false alarm.
-If one of the previously described arming sequences has occurred, the Vehicle Security Alarm will arm regardless of whether you are in the vehicle or not.
-If you remain in the vehicle and open a door, the alarm will sound.
-If this occurs, disarm the Vehicle Security Alarm.
+If one

 If the Vehicle Security Alarm is armed and the battery becomes disconnected the Vehicle Security Alarm will remain armed when the battery is reconnected.
 The exterior lights will flash, and the horn will sound.
 If this occurs, disarm the Vehicle Security Alarm.